Schrausser/Velho-s-Cosmographia-tables/README.md

 CELVM EMPIREVM HABITACVLVM	Heaven of the home of
 DEI ET OMNIVM ELECTORUM		God and all chosen ones.
 ~~~
 Representation of the corresponding sizes of the spheres (fig. 2).
 At this point it also becomes clear that, given the distances shown, it hardly makes any difference in the *overall* picture whether you place the Earth or the Sun in the center (see `velho_tab01.md`, `velho_tab02.md` tables).

+Figure 2.
 ![figure.\label{velho02}](velho02.png)

 For further readings see c.f.
 Furtado (2022) or Meirinhos (2022).